How to Create an Offer for Part-Time Support

 If the candidate rejects the offer, please contact the candidate to ask why.
 Depending on the reason, you may want to discuss with your HR Business Partner whether a revised offer should be created/extended to the candidate (for example, if they rejected the offer because they were expecting a higher salary).

 For detailed information on how to onboard a new employee, please refer to the following article for How to Onboard a New Employee.

-Contact your HR Coordinator if you require support for this process.
+Contact your Talent Acquisition Advisor if you require support for this process.